silconsystem/danmaku/README.md

 added at this moment:
 - grazing points, scratching bullets multiplies with scores
-- 3 working levels, level system implemented. currently working on level 4
+- 4 working levels, level system implemented. currently working on level 4
 - 10 health points, restored each defeated level
-- backgrounds and 3 new powerups (still working out special spell)
+- backgrounds and 3 new powerups: 6 weapon upgrades, bombs and spiralspellcard
 - 9 new enemies with new spellcards
 - new background music from original TouHou games
+- started script implementation

 TODO list:
 - more spellcards, based on new mathematical formulas(polar coord, lemniscates, floral pattern, etc...)